onehashai/onehash-connect/help/search-for-messages.md

 ### Search by message ID

-Each message in Zulip has a unique ID, which is used for [linking to a specific message](/help/link-to-a-message-or-conversation#link-to-zulip-from-anywhere).
+Each message in OneHash Connect has a unique ID, which is used for [linking to a specific message](/help/link-to-a-message-or-conversation#link-to-zulip-from-anywhere).
 You can use the search bar to navigate to a message by its ID.